HL7/fhir-omop-ig/input/pagecontent/FHIRModifierExtensions.md

 - Where a modifier extension appears on a backbone element child rather than the resource root, a system may choose to process the resource while excluding the affected element — treating it as absent — provided the processing can safely function with incomplete data.
 - The human-readable narrative of a FHIR resource SHALL reflect any modifying information, making the narrative a safe fallback for rendering purposes.

-> **⚠ MISINTERPRETATION RISK:** An OMOP ETL pipeline that reads FHIR resources without inspecting the `modifierExtension` element at both the resource root and all backbone element levels is non-compliant with the FHIR specification and is at significant risk of ingesting clinically inverted or otherwise meaningless data into the OMOP CDM.
+> **MISINTERPRETATION RISK:** An OMOP ETL pipeline that reads FHIR resources without inspecting the `modifierExtension` element at both the resource root and all backbone element levels is non-compliant with the FHIR specification and is at significant risk of ingesting clinically inverted or otherwise meaningless data into the OMOP CDM.

 ---